-You do not have the choice of either working out the effective life yourself or using an effective life determined by the Commissioner for the intangible depreciating assets in the table on this page and page 35.
+You do not have the choice of either working out the effective life yourself or using an effective life determined by the Commissioner for the intangible depreciating assets in the table above and on page 35.
 In addition, the effective life of these depreciating assets cannot be recalculated.